 Charlie looked as though he wanted to hug her but Naomi put a shaking hand up.

 “Don’t.”
 Charlie stopped instantly.
 She could tell grief was gripping him too but she found herself numb to the others pain.
 Harry Potter, her mentor, her friend could not be dead.

 “Let me go!”
 She heard Ginny cry out.
 Naomi turned to see her trying to wrestle off two of her brothers.
 “I want to kill them!
 I want to kill them all!”

 “Please, Ginny!”
 Percy Weasley pleaded with her.
 “You honestly think that Harry would want you going off like that.”
 Ginny’s strength seemed to fail her as she stopped fighting at the mention of Harry’s name.
 “Please, we need you to summon Kreacher.”
 The building gave another shudder and, as dust fell from the ceiling and gave the defenders a coating, Naomi noticed that the cries from above were getting louder.

 Ginny nodded before feebly whispering the House Elf’s name and Kreacher, along with a few other House Elves, popped into the Department.

 “You first.”
 Ron said to Ginny.
 “Tell Mum and Dad there are a few more on the way.”
 Ginny reluctantly took Kreacher’s hand.
-Hermione, Percy, Neville, the woman whose hand he was now holding and a few other D.A members: all carrying their own battle injuries joined her and as Ginny said “Take us to The Burrow” they vanished with a ‘pop’.
-Immediately a repeat of the evacuation at Azkaban began as the House Elves held on to multiple wizards and witches and vanished only to reappear seconds later ready for the next group.
+Hermione, Percy, Neville, the woman whose hand he was now holding and a few other D.A members, all carrying their own battle injuries joined her and as Ginny said “Take us to The Burrow” they vanished with a pop.
+Immediately a repeat of the evacuation of Azkaban began as the House Elves held on to multiple Wizards and Witches and vanished only to reappear seconds later ready for the next group.